What is LeRobot?

 1. Set up your Hugging Face token

 To sync datasets, you need a Hugging Face token with write access.
-Follow these steps to generate one:
+Follow these steps to generate one:- Log in to your Hugging Face account.
+You can create one here for free

-Go to Profile and click Access Tokens in the sidebar.
+- Go to Profile and click Access Tokens in the sidebar.

-Select the Write option to grant write access to your account.
+- Select the Write option to grant write access to your account.
 This is necessary for creating new datasets and uploading files.
 Name your token and click Create token.

-Copy the token and save it in a secure place.
+- Copy the token and save it in a secure place.
 You will need it later.

 -